NOVA-Team/docs/docs/Mod Development/Blocks.md

 - Use the `StaticRenderer` and the `BlockRenderPipeline`.
 - Use any of the other built-in NOVA renderers
 - Create your own block renderer

+More information can be found on the [Rendering](Rendering.md) page.

 ### `BlockRenderPipeline`
 This is used for rendering simple cubes.